Locals worry about wildlife amid border wall construction

 “Most of the people’s concern about the wall is nature,” says Molina.

-He says the wall doesn’t really bother him, but it does bother the wildlife.
+He says the new fencing and construction crews don’t concern him, but it does bother the wildlife.

 “If you put a wall, animals won’t be able to go across.”